Marchev-Science/case-longevity-and-labour-market/README.md

 - a **reproducible data pipeline** (raw extraction → cleaned datasets), with sources documented;
 - **models with stated assumptions**, validated out of sample where the data allow, with uncertainty made visible (forecast intervals, scenarios or sensitivity analysis);
+- **the models used as simulation engines** — at least one "what if" scenario run through your fitted models, showing how a changed assumption propagates to potential supply, demand, the balance, costs or consumption;
 - **results by country and by sex**, with cross-country comparison;
 - an honest **discussion of limitations** — short series, structural breaks, missing disaggregation, heroic assumptions;
 - a **narrative**: what did you find, and why should anyone care?